Top

 Step 1:

 Check if you are eligible to sit exam.
 You must be a registered medical practitioner, with a primary medical qualification acceptable to the Irish Medical Council, and have been employed as an anaesthetist for 6 months, prior to exam date.
-Please read the full Examinations Regulations.(pdf)
+Examination Regulations

 Step 2: